fabianaba/Insurance_Cross_Sell/README.md

 The company has hired a Data Science consulting firm to define a data-driven marketing strategy to sell the new product by clarifying some questions:

-1. Among all the features gathered, which ones show more evidence of a client's intention of purchase a car insurance?
+1. Among all the features gathered, which ones show more evidence of a client's intention of purchase an automobile insurance?

-2. If the team sales is able to make 20,000 calls to offer the product, which fraction of a new group of 76,000 customers would be reached?
+2. If the sales team is able to make 20,000 calls to offer the product, which fraction of a new group of 76,000 customers would be reached?

 3. If the sales team is now able to make 40,000 calls, which fraction of the customers would be reached?

-4. How many calls does the sales team need to make in order to reach 80\% of the interested customers?
+4. How many calls does the sales team need to make, in order to reach 80\% of the interested customers?

 In order to answer these questions, the machine learning model must inform the probability for each client to purchase the vehicle insurance, and the new database must be sorted by this information.
 Having the clients with higher probabilities ranked on top, the questions above would be properly addressed.